angad305/build-it-bigger-udacity/README.md

 (GCE) project that serves those jokes, an Android Library containing an activity for displaying jokes, and an Android app that fetches jokes from the GCE module and passes them to the Android Library for display.

-## Why this Project

-As Android projects grow in complexity, it becomes necessary to customize the behavior of the Gradle build tool, allowing automation of repetitive tasks.
-Particularly, factoring functionality into libraries and creating product flavors allow for much bigger projects with minimal added complexity.

-## What Will I Learn?

-You will learn the role of Gradle in building Android Apps and how to use Gradle to manage apps of increasing complexity.
-You'll learn to:

-* Add free and paid flavors to an app, and set up your build to share code between them
-* Factor reusable functionality into a Java library
-* Factor reusable Android functionality into an Android library
-* Configure a multi project build to compile your libraries and app
-* Use the Gradle App Engine plugin to deploy a backend
-* Configure an integration test suite that runs against the local App Engine development server

 ## How Do I Complete this Project?